30hours/3lips/README.md

 ## Future Work

 - Implement an association algorithm that is not reliant on ADS-B truth.
-- Add a variety of methods for solving the ellipse/ellipsoid intersection.
 - Choose to use detection or track data from each radar.
 - Long term plots to show metrics such as 2D location accuracy to ADS-B, number of aircraft tracked, etc.